astral-fate/IBM-Data-Engineering/README.md

 Scalability

+Reliability, security, and integrity

 2. In the data ecosystem, what are data analysts responsible for?

 Creating predictive models based on the data

 Providing business solutions based on insights and predictions

-Using the data to generate insights and identify patterns
+Using the data to generate insights and identify patterns (True)

 Converting raw data from disparate sources into usable data

+ Data Analyst translates data and numbers into plain language, so organizations can make decisions.
+ Data Analysts inspect, and clean data for deriving insights; identify correlations, find patterns, and apply statistical methods to analyze and mine data; and visualize data to interpret and present the findings of data analysis

 3. Which of the following data sources contain structured data?